TeemuKoivisto/midi-note-trainer/README.md

 ## Contributing

 PRs and issues are more than welcome!
-I'd wish to add scales and chords and such but since I'm not that familiar with them, it would be nice if people could point out anything I got wrong.
-I intend to keep this app fairly simple and straighforward, just to satisfy my own needs.
 All code is open-source.